Monserrat Ayala, Organizer

 Chris joined SWOP in July of 2016.
 He has worked as an organizer, funder, program manager, and researcher.
 Having grown up in Missouri, Chris is a St. Louis Cardinals fan.
 After eight years working at LISC, Chris joined SWOP to get back to his organizing roots.
 His work at SWOP covers fundraising, communications, human resources, and other tasks that support the organizing work.

-David Castro, Youth Organizer
+David Castro, Education Organizer

 Harry Meyer, Director of Vacant Property Reactivation